 Figure 6.
 Example flows of Device Management & Service Enablement Interface

 Read

-The Read operation is used to access the value of a Resource, an array of Resource Instances, or an entire Object Instance at once.
-The Read operation has the following parameters:
+The “Read” logical operation is used to access the value of a Resource, an array of Resource Instances, an Object Instance or all the Object Instances of an Object.
+The “Read” logical operation has the following parameters: